You can design great products

 - Product/Market Fit – determine the degree that your product satisfies the market demand you identified in your business case.

 - Strategy & Roadmap – outline the vision, direction, priorities, and progress of your new product over time.
 The vision will be very broad, generally a few lines that you might hear from a high-level executive.
 The strategy will be more refined, but still includes broad strokes.
 The product roadmap is a detailed plan with features and dates.
+Check out these templates for a Product Requirements Document (PRD) and Product Roadmaps.

 - Growth & Scale – take your product to the next level.
 This includes to new platforms, new integrations, new partners, new users, and new markets.